yuke196/CountDownView/README.md

 * #####configuration

-- if you are using android studio ,you can use this view with follow simple config:
+- if you are using **`Android Studio`** ,you can use this view with follow simple config:

 config your build.gradle dependencies in your app module as this

     dependencies {
-               compile 'com.sharyuke.view:sharyuke-view:0.0.4'
+               compile 'com.sharyuke.view:sharyuke-view:0.0.5'
            }

-- if you are using eclipse , you can [download](http://search.maven.org/remotecontent?filepath=com/sharyuke/view/sharyuke-view/0.0.4/sharyuke-view-0.0.4.jar) jar file ,and put it into your libs directory.
+- if you are using **`ADT(Android Develop Tools)`** , you can [download](http://search.maven.org/remotecontent?filepath=com/sharyuke/view/sharyuke-view/0.0.5/sharyuke-view-0.0.5.jar) jar file ,and put it into your libs directory.